grantjenks/python-besteffort/README.md

 ## Python compatibility

-`python-besteffort` is continuously tested on CPython 3.8 through 3.12.
-The test-suite automatically exercises syntax introduced in later releases (such as structural pattern matching and exception groups) when the interpreter supports it, while skipping those checks on earlier versions.
+`python-besteffort` supports CPython 3.10 and newer.
+The test suite runs on Python 3.10 through 3.13 and automatically exercises syntax introduced in later releases (such as structural pattern matching and exception groups) when the interpreter supports it, while skipping those checks on earlier versions.

 ## Quick start